Xadnem53/OrgaSnismo0-Windows/README.md

 ![screen shot 6](https://github.com/Xadnem53/OrgaSnismo0-Windows/blob/master/Screen-Shots/shot6.png)

-Beep: Activated by defect, makes a beep to sound at every cicle.
-It is useful in order to   	advice from a new screen redraw in a long time cicles.
+Beep: Activated by defect, makes a beep to sound at every cycle.
+It is useful in order to   	advice from a new screen redraw in a long time cycles.

 Automatic image saver: When it is activated, a directory chooser dialog is shown in order 				to choose the directory where a screen shot *.bmp image is saved 			          at every cicle.